Securely Aggregated Coded Matrix Inversion: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we addressed the problem of approximate computation of the inverse of a matrix distributively in a FL setting, under the possible presence of straggling workers.
+In this paper, we addressed the problem of approximate computation of the inverse of a matrix distributively in a relaxed FL setting, under the possible presence of straggling workers.
 We provided approximation error bounds for our approach, as well as security and recovery guarantees.
 We also provided numerical experiments that validated our proposed approach.

 There are several interesting future directions.
-One is looking into the issue of numerical stability of the $\brs$ approach, and exploring other suitable generator matrices, \textit{e.g.} circulant permutation and rotation matrices \cite{RT21}.
-Another direction, is leveraging approximate CCMs.
-The techniques of \cite{KD22,JDCC21} suggest that carefully selecting interpolation points may lead to more efficient (approximate) schemes.
+One avenue to consider is incorporating fully homomorphic encryption in our phases $(\mathrm{b})$,$(\mathrm{c})$,$(\mathrm{d})$, to obtain a FL scheme; and prevent the requirement of clients need to recover each others' information.
+An important issue is the numerical stability of the $\brs$ approach, so exploring other suitable generator matrices could be beneficial; \textit{e.g.} circulant permutation and rotation matrices \cite{RT21}.
+It is also worth investigating if we can reduce the communication rounds when computing the pseudoinverse through our approach.
+This depends on the CMM which is being utilized, though using different ones for each of the two multiplications may also be beneficial.

 In terms of coding-theory, it would be interesting to see if it is possible to reduce the complexity of our decoding step.
 Specifically, could well-known $\rs$ decoding algorithms such as the Berlekamp-Welch algorithm be exploited?
-Another important extension is to reduce the communication rounds when computing the pseudoinverse through our approach.
-This depends on the CMM which is being utilized, though using different ones for each of the two multiplications may also be beneficial.\\
+Another direction, is leveraging approximate CCMs.
+The work of \cite{JNMA21} considers the GC problem for \textit{approximate} and \textit{exact} recovery through Lagrange interpolation, for heterogeneous workers in the presence of stragglers and adversaries.
+A potential scheme for matrix inversion could also be developed through the methods of \cite{JNMA21}.
+In terms of our approximation algorithms, an avenue worth exploring is that of incorporating approximate and/or sparse Gaussian elimination \cite{KS16,Kyng17} into our distributed CCM.\\